 The competition is for musicians and singer/songwriters aged 16-29 and resident in the UK whose work fosters a stronger relationship with nature.
 We’re searching for a piece of original music that tunes into nature – helping to highlight the need for a new relationship with nature and provide vital support for young artists.
 The winning entry will receive a £1,000 grant (sponsored by Selfridges as part of its Creativity is Not Cancelled campaign) to support their work and also benefit from a free professional remix with Tileyard London, produced by award-winning songwriter and producer Martyn Wares, well as the invitation to perform at Timber Festival in 2021.
-In addition, selected entries will be broadcast through all of Selfridges’ stores on a celebratory weekend in the autumn.
+In addition, the winning tune will be broadcast through all of Selfridges’ stores on a celebratory weekend in the autumn.
 Further details and how to enter before 31 July 2020 can be found at www.ysp.org.uk/tune-into-nature-music-prize

 Inspiration for the prize came from a number of sources.